Bookkeeping Pricing Explained: Monthly Packages, Hourly Rates & Per-Transaction Costs

-Bookkeeping costs vary based on scope, volume, and complexity.
+Bookkeeping pricing vary based on scope, volume, and complexity.
 Some firms charge hourly, others bundle services into monthly packages, and a few price by transaction count.
 Each model has pros and cons depending on how often you need reconciliations, reports, or support.
 This guide explains how each pricing structure works, what affects cost, and how to choose a plan that fits your size and stage without sacrificing accuracy or reliability.

 The Three Common Bookkeeping Pricing Models